-n my opinion, watermelon is underrated.
-Not only is it cooling on a hot day, full of sweet refreshing juice, but it also comes with a ready-made bowl for when you want to blend it into a thick smoothie to serve with fruity toppings!
+In my opinion, watermelon is underrated.
+Not only is it cooling on a hot summer day, full of sweet refreshing juice, but it also comes with a ready-made bowl for when you want to blend it into a super thick, smoothie to serve with fruity toppings!

-Not only that, but blending watermelon creates this unbelievably refreshing juice which is mixed together with pineapple juice and mint leaves for a soothing fruity start to the day!
-Keep reading to find my two delicious breakfast watermelon recipes!
+Not only that but blending watermelon creates this unbelievably refreshing juice which is mixed together with pineapple juice and mint leaves for a soothing fruity start to the day!
+Keep reading to learn more about my watermelon smoothie bowl recipe!

 WHAT IS A SMOOTHIE BOWL?